 SARSEF now has five other major programs that support its mission.
 Click the Programs button to find out more!

 SARSEF continues to be supported by volunteers under the guidance of the SARSEF Foundation.
 All board members, committee members, and more than 700 event assistants and judges donate their time and experience for the benefit of the 95,000 students who vie for a spot at SARSEF each year.
 SARSEF students travel the world, making changes, meeting future innovators just like them!

 About SARSEF, the Fair:

-Created in 1955, SARSEF began as a modest event involving 100 science projects, and grew into a competition for the southern half of Arizona that attracts members of the public, talented engineers and scientists, and members of the news media.
-Each year, it brings together educators, academic researchers, technology companies, parents and student scientists for a five-day celebration of science and scientific discovery.
+Created in 1955, SARSEF began as a modest event involving 200 science projects and grew into a competition for the southern half of Arizona that attracts members of the public, talented engineers and scientists, and members of the news media.
+Each year, it brings together educators, academic researchers, technology companies, parents, and student scientists for a five-day celebration of science and scientific discovery.

-Last year, some 75,000 students in Southern Arizona – from kindergarten to high school – designed projects for their local science fairs.
-Only the best of those projects were selected to advance to regional competition at the Southern Arizona Research, Science and Engineering Fair.
+Last year, 90,000 students in Southern Arizona – from kindergarten to high school – designed research projects for their local science fairs.
+Only the best of those projects were selected to advance to the regional competition at the Southern Arizona Research, Science and Engineering Fair.

-SARSEF 2014 showcased 1,700 of those top-level research projects, and awarded more than 700 prizes to winners — including cash, science equipment, college scholarships or all-expense-paid trips to international student science fairs.
+SARSEF 2020 showcased 2,220 top-level research projects and awarded more than 700 prizes to winners — including over $100,000 in cash, science equipment, college scholarships or all-expense-paid trips to international student science fairs.